ChenDavidyan/Python_assignments/day06/README.md

 * M6A-REF-seq
 * miCLIP

-The script modified_position.py calculates the sum of modifications at each genomic locus and prints the loci that were found in the most methods.
+The script modified_position.py calculates the sum of modifications at each genomic locus and prints the loci that was found most frequently across all methods and databases.